TECHNOLOGY: Army Preparing to Face the MUSIC

 The Apache helicopter will demonstrate advancements in interoperability by controlling the Gray Eagle and transmitting video to the ground station via the TCDL.The Army also plans to use the Kiowa helo to demonstrate video and metadata transmission to the OSRVT (ground station) .

 Kennedy spoke at the Association of Unmanned Vehicle Systems International 2011 Expo.
 The gathering ends Friday (Aug.
 19).

 Entry filed under: Aircraft, Counter Insurgency, International Relief, National Security and Defense, Skills and Training, Unmanned Aircraft, Weaponry and Equipment.
-Tags: Army, Counter Insurgency, counter terrorism, Defense, helicopter, MUSIC, unmanned aircraft.
+Tags: Army, Counter Insurgency, counter terrorism, helicopter, MUSIC, Topics, unmanned aircraft.